Haiti elections minister teases gender rule for parliament, says disputed vote will go on

 Asked to address credibility concerns around the referendum and election, Pierre pointed beyond Haiti's borders.
 He is working with the United Nations Development Programme, and the United Nations Office for Project Services, and has invited the Organization of American States to send election monitoring teams.

 "The idea is for these institutions who have experience in organizing elections in Haiti...to provide technical support and assistance and logistical support to the electoral council," Pierre said.
-The government also hopes to galvanize public support by working to get buy-in from the Catholic Church, a powerful institution in the country, he added.
+The government also hopes to galvanize public support by working to get buy-in from the Catholic Church, a powerful institution in the coun